-Accredited by the Planning Accreditation Board and open to students with an undergraduate degree, the two-year professional Master in Urban Planning (MUP) degree program emphasizes planning to develop, preserve, and enhance the built environment.
+Accredited by the Planning Accreditation Board and open to students with an undergraduate degree, the two-year professional Master in Urban Planning (MUP) degree program engages with critical issues facing cities and regions in coming decades.

 A two-year enrollment of roughly 80 students and a core, interdisciplinary faculty of scholars and practitioners generate an intimate, engaged educational atmosphere in which students acquire the knowledge and skills necessary for leadership positions in their future professional careers.
 Graduates of the program work in local city planning departments, state and national agencies, private consulting firms, not-for-profit organizations, development companies, and other public and private institutions in the United States and internationally.

 See our profile series for views from current students on why they chose to study planning at the GSD, and from alumni on how they have used their planning studies in their careers.

 Connections within Harvard, Cambridge, and Beyond

 The planning program shares professorships with the Harvard Kennedy School and administers joint degree programs with the Law School, the Harvard Kennedy School, and the School of Public Health.
 Planning students often cross-register in courses offered by the Faculty of Arts and Sciences, the Kennedy School, and the schools of business, law, education, engineering, and public health.
 Students in the MUP program also take courses offered by the GSD’s other degree programs in urban design, landscape architecture, architecture, and design studies.
 They can cross-register in courses offered by the neighboring Massachusetts Institute of Technology.